aiminy/Git-Notes/README.md

 git push origin -u new-name

-#install
+#install from the release version of ChipSeq

 install_github("aiminy/ChipSeq")

-#install from different branch
+#install from different branch or version of ChipSeq

 install_github("aiminy/ChipSeq",ref = '0.99.0')